 Every effort will be made to secure the material requested.
 However, this library cannot make any guarantees as to when the material will arrive.

-Late fines are currently 10 cents per day per item overdue.
+Paola Free Library does not charge late fines for overdue items with the exception of wireless hotspots.
 Fines and fees are subject to change over time as deemed necessary by the library’s Board of Trustees.

-Patrons with fines or fees of $3.00 or more will not be able to check anything else out until that amount is brought to under $3.00.
+Patrons with lost items of $10.00 or more will not be able to check anything else out until that amount is brought to under $10.00.

 A patron may put a hold on any circulating material within the NEXT shared catalog system.
 Patrons should receive written instructions on how to place holds online when they sign up for a card.
 Staff can also place at hold for you at the circulation desk or over the phone.
 Depending on the settings on a patron’s account, they will either receive an e-mail or a phone call when the material becomes available.
 Once the patron is notified, they have one week to pick up the material before it is put back into circulation.